Individual Penalties and Third-Party Rights: The UK Perspective

 Confiscation orders derive from section 6 of POCA and are intended to deprive the defendant of the benefit of any proceeds of his or her crimes; they are not, however, intended to act as a fine or further punishment.
 They do not always involve the sequestration of the defendant’s personal property.
 Instead, they usually entail the payment of a sum of money: ‘Where, however, a criminal has benefited financially from crime but no longer possesses the specific fruits of his crime, he will be deprived of assets of equivalent value, if he has them.’
 In accordance with the decision in R v.
 Waya, prosecutors should ensure that the confiscation is proportionate, which entails an assessment of the ability of the defendant to pay the order in full.

-The Attorney General’s Guidelines are silent as to confiscation orders – they provide no framework to regulate the discussions and agreement of confiscation orders as part of plea discussions.
+The Attorney General’s Guidelines provide no framework to regulate the discussions and agreement of confiscation orders as part of plea discussions.
 Should the prosecution and the defendant reach any form of agreement in relation to a confiscation order, that agreement would not bind a court.
-In Mr Milsom’s case, however, the judge agreed to make a confiscation order at the sentencing hearing in the value of his personal benefit from his offending, which had been agreed between the prosecution and the defence within the basis of the plea and joint sentencing submission.
+In Paul Milsom’s case, however, the judge agreed to make a confiscation order at the sentencing hearing in the value of his personal benefit from his offending, which had been agreed between the prosecution and the defence within the basis of the plea and joint sentencing submission.
 This suggests that prosecutors could be willing to negotiate the terms of a confiscation order as part of a plea negotiation, and that the courts may be willing to accept the joint submission that ‘provid[es] a defendant with greater certainty and control over his financial liabilities’.

 The burden of proof in criminal confiscation orders rests with the defendant, who must show, on the balance of probabilities, that his or her assets are not derived from criminal conduct.